Michael Mele

 Master of Science in Physical Oceanography, University of Delaware

-Mr. Mele joined the MMI faculty during the 2010-2011 academic year.
-He currently teaches AP Biology, Anatomy and Physiology, Marine Biology, General Biology, and AP Environmental Science.
+Mr. Michael Mele joined the MMI faculty in 2010 and currently serves as the Associate Dean for the 9th and 10th grades and as the Science and Technology Department Chair.
+Over his tenure, he has taught AP Biology, Anatomy and Physiology, Marine Biology, General Biology, and AP Environmental Science.
 His courses are focused on realigning students with the natural world around them.

 “Students are all too often losing touch with their surroundings.
 When educators demonstrate and emphasize how powerful, yet fragile our ecosystems are, students become curious and motivated.
 We are striving to find the balance between technology utilization while avoiding absolute consumption and it is imperative that our students understand and embrace their role and significance in the world they share,” Mr. Mele said.
 “Students cultivate investment in preservation when they acknowledge our environment commands respect, understanding, and attention.
 It is paramount that educators demonstrate the critical role students play in the delicate balance.
 Learning is natural, we need to make sure we don’t make it an unnatural experience.”